-This setting enables you to apply mappings (aliases) to recipient addresses on messages received by your domain.
+You can apply mappings (aliases) to recipient addresses on messages received by your domain.
 You can map multiple individual recipient addresses (a maximum of 2,000 entries) to other addresses.
-Each individual address maps to exactly one other address, and multiple addresses can map to the same other address.
+An individual address can map to a maximum of twelve addresses.

 Configure the Recipient address map setting for your domain:

 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.

 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.

 - At the top of the page, ensure that the top-level org is highlighted.